 It's easy to understand why.
 Altogether, the federal government spent $47.5 billion on elementary and secondary education in 2012, the last full year for which statistics are available, plus another $12.1 billion on higher education.
 Those figures don't include the $112 billion in federal student loans or the billions more in research grants issued by Pentagon, the National Institutes of Health, the National Science Foundation and a host of other government agencies.

-And with those federal dollars come federal strings, ranging from requirements on what foods elementary schools can serve in their cafeterias to a newly proposed government rating system for colleges and universities that would condition the availability of student loans and aid on the performance of graduates.
+And with those federal dollars come federal strings, ranging from requirements on what foods elementary schools can serve in their cafeterias to a newly proposed government rating system for colleges and universities that would condition the availability of quick loans and aid on the performance of graduates.
 And that's just scratching the surface: A search of Sunlight Foundation's Docket Wrench shows that the Department of Education has more than 900 regulatory dockets, 1,400 notices, rules and proposed rules and has drawn more than 27,000 comments.
 And between them, the National Institutes of Health and the National Science Foundation–just two of the dozens of agencies that make research grants to universities–have more than 12,000 notices, rules and proposed rules.

 Among the biggest lobbying interests so far in 2013, as compiled by the Center for Responsive Politics, are an array of organizations representing almost every aspect of higher education.
 There's the Association of American Medical Colleges, a trade group for teaching hospitals and accredited medical schools, most frequently lobbies on health issues, Medicare and Medicaid policies and federal budget issues.
 Among the top lobbying issues for Texas A&M, a public university, is agriculture.
 Data from InfluenceExplorer.com shows the school and its affiliated institutions receiving more than $50 million in grants from the Department of Agriculture since 2009.